-"Mental health" is a really vague and dangerous concept.
+"Mental health" is a very vague and dangerous phrase.
 We know from reason that the mind is a separate entity from the brain or any other piece of matter and thus it cannot be "handicapped" or "sick" in the way the body can, so we should be very suspicious from the get-go whenever someone uses this term.

 People also sometimes use the term to mean things like depression.
 That's still messed up and wrong.
 Depression is an emotional problem with emotional causes that needs to be solved through emotional means, not medical means.
 And usually the only person who can do so is ultimately the depressed person themselves.
 You're never going to feel better if you keep sulking and doing nothing of value and expecting a pill to change your mind.
 You have free will.
 YOU have to change your mind.

 Yet another way the concept is harmful is how it can easily be used to justify censorship.
 For example, I've heard people defend legislation prohibiting "hate speech" on bases like, "calling me the wrong pronouns is an attack on my mental health".
 It's crazy, but revealing.
 If you say that people's emotions are a matter of health, then it becomes difficult not to justify this, because no one can say where "mental health" ends and just hurting someone's feelings begins, because the concept never existed in the first place.